Folk-Country

-Folk-Country is the major-label debut album by American country music artist Waylon Jennings, released in 1966 on RCA Victor.
+Folk-Country is the second studio album and major-label debut by American country music artist Waylon Jennings, released in 1966 on RCA Victor.
 It is his first collaboration with producer Chet Atkins.

 Background

 According to the book Outlaw: Waylon, Willie, Kris, and the Renegades of Nashville, Chet Atkins first heard of Jennings through comedian Don Bowman, who had worked with Waylon on the radio in Lubbock, and country singer Bobby Bare.
 In March 1965, the singer made his first recordings for RCA in what would be a moderately successful but increasingly frustrated artistic partnership.
 In the authorized Jennings documentary Renegade Outlaw Legend, Jennings recalled that at the time he was in awe of the legendary Atkins: "That's God's right hand as far as country music.
 When you walked in there, the most important thing in your life is to impress him."

 The album bears little resemblance to the sound Jennings would pioneer in the 1970s as part of the "outlaw" movement, with Atkins tempering Waylon's assertive vocal style and surrounding him with the hallmarks of the "Nashville sound" that had been enormously successful for previous RCA artists like Patsy Cline and Jim Reeves.
 Author Michael Striessguth observes in his book Outlaws:

 "Chet threw plenty of Waylon's records against the wall and more than a few stuck...Waylon in the mid-1960s was controlled, even gentle, which helped put over the polite sound that defined much of his repertoire, but not his true style...So Waylon's early hits found him reaching for distant places in his range on songs such as Harlan Howard's "Another Bridge to Burn", Don Bowman's "Now Everybody Knows" and Waylon's own arrangement of "Man of Constant Sorrow", all of them drenched in background vocals as if they were Jim Reeves records."

-The album contains four songs written or co-written by Jennings as well as four songs composed by country tunesmith Harlan Howard.
+The album contains four songs written or co-written by Jennings as well as four songs composed by songwriter Harlan Howard.
 In an uncharacteristic move, Atkins allowed Jennings to use members of his band the Waylors on the recording, something that would rarely be permitted again, much to Waylon's annoyance.
 Atkins marketed Jennings to the folk-pop audience, calling the album Folk-Country, as folk music was experiencing a renaissance on college campuses throughout the country, but the majority of the songs were mostly country-pop.
 As Jennings recalled later, "Folk-Country was Nashville's scheme to snare some of the hootenanny folk audience, which was then starting to cross over to rock...I didn't mind the label; to me, folk music was the original country music, sung by folks, plain and simple."
-The album did contain one Jennings classic: the catchy, up-tempo "Stop the World (And Let Me Off)," which was released as a single (peaking at #16) and would remain a part of Jennings' live show for years.
+The catchy, up-tempo ”Stop the World (And Let Me Off)”, which was released as a single for the album (peaking at #16), would remain a part of Jennings' live show for years.